 The purpose of the Internship Program is to provide students with the opportunity to obtain worthwhile experiences that cannot normally be acquired at the University, Interns benefit from the opportunity to apply their classroom knowledge immediately to the practical “laboratory” of current business practices and techniques.
 Academic faculty, employers and public agencies work together with the interns to enhance the connection between classroom theory and real-world practice.

 The internship allows the student to work for an employer without a commitment to full-time employment following graduation.
 Students who participate in the Internship Program normally work for one semester (14-16 weeks).

 A student is eligible to participate in the Internship Program if he/she meets the following criteria:

-- Has completed the freshman year (30 hours).
+- Must have completed their freshman year (30 hours).

-- Obtains approval from the Internships Committee, faculty advisor and the Dean of the College of Agriculture.
+- Obtained approval from the Internships Committee, faculty advisor, and the Associate Dean of the College of Agriculture.

 - Is employable (i.e. posses good work ethic, holds a valid work permit if not a U.S. citizen, etc.)

 - Transfer students become eligible upon completion of one full-time semester (12 hours) at ASU if all other eligibility requirements are met.

 An internship is a supervised, on-the-job, learning experience, it is an opportunity for YOU to learn more about career opportunities in the field of agricultural science or agribusiness and gain real-life experiences which are of benefit to you.
 During a field assignment you will: